drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 1. Adjust ***RIG SPKR Trimmer*** on the top of the SM1000 with a screwdriver until the clip/error LED on the front stops blinking.
 Occasional blinks are OK.
 If it blinks all the time you are clipping.

+1. If all is well you will hear decoded speech from the SM1000 speaker.

 1. Change modes to 700D with SELECT and try the [ve9qrp_700d.wav](https://github.com/drowe67/freedv-gui/tree/master/wav) sample.

 # Connection to your Radio